gsoft-inc/wl-extensions-mongo/README.md

 |---------|----------|----------|--------------------------------------------------------------------|
 | GMNG01  | Design   | Warning  | Add 'IndexBy' or 'NoIndexNeeded' attributes on the containing type |

-In order to change the severity of one of these diagnostic rules, use a `.editorconfig` file, for instance:
+To modify the severity of one of these diagnostic rules, you can use a `.editorconfig` file.
+For example:

 ```ini
 ## Disable analyzer for test files
 [**Tests*/**.cs]
 dotnet_diagnostic.GMNG01.severity = none
 ```

-To learn more about how to configure or suppress code analysis warnings, [read this documentation](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/suppress-warnings).
+To learn more about configuring or suppressing code analysis warnings, refer to [this documentation](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/suppress-warnings).

 ## License